AC water heater to DC using low voltage

 Single U and double U DC elements, 24 volt 500-900 watts.

-to connect the wires.
+The single U has ordinary element style with 2 screws for connecting the wires.
 So your solar panels are connected directly to

 connections.... meaning you can have two separate sets of solar panels,

 and each set of solar panels can supply power to one of the U